amycarolinerose/amycarolinerose.github.io/research.md

 ## Awards
 2023: Natalie Bolton Thesis Prize in Domestic Economics (Wellesley College)

-  \t*Awarded to the best senior thesis related to domestic economics.*
+    *Awarded to the best senior thesis related to domestic economics.*